Vocabulary for High School Students

 3. Easy vocabulary for the high school student: Teach a word of the day.

-Floating around Pinterest are dozens of “words every high school graduate should know” and “ACT prep vocabulary words” lists.
-Grab a list, modify it if necessary, and add vocabulary.
-Teach one word per day.
-This can be in a no-stress way, by simply posting the word and reading it to start class.
+Floating around Pinterest are dozens of “words every high school graduate should know” and “ACT prep” or “SAT” lists.
+Grab a list of unknown words, modify it if necessary, and add definitions.
+Teach one concept per day.
+This method can be in a no-stress way, by simply posting the word and reading it to start class.
 Students will remember those words, especially if you use them throughout the year in your lessons.

-Many schools are creating lists for the entire school to focus on.
-Your school may soon have such a list, and all teachers will incorporate those words in some manner.
+Many schools are creating robust vocabulary lists for the entire school to focus on.
+Your school may soon have such a list, and all teachers will incorporate that list in some manner.
+Another option is to borrow a list from a neighboring school.

 To review, grab sticky notes and ask students to create a picture, sentence, or note that helps them remember the word and its definition.
+(Start with basic words if necessary.)
 Combine the sticky notes and complete a gallery walk with your class.

 Teach vocabulary for the high school student